 The former Stitzel Bros.
 Distillery (JF-87) holds one of the earliest-known bourbon production facility still standing in Louisville.
 The facility was built prior to 1870 and was developed for an earlier smaller-scale operation.
 While altered, it survives as a rare example of this period of bourbon industry development in Louisville.
 The site exists as a small principal one-story warehouse, along with a small single-story warehouse addition and a small two-story warehouse addition.
 It demonstrates that at this time the industry grew incrementally, repurposing early buildings with design advances as the industry conceived them.
 The Stitzel Bros. warehouse held a total of 3800 barrels for aging in its 1895 configuration (Sanborn 1895, see Figure 5).
 While a smaller operation, the Stitzel Bros. warehouse is likely typical of many Bourbon warehouses of the pre-1880s market growth in Louisville.
-The earliest design of the Stitzel Bros. warehouse seems to document that barrels were stacked within its walls, with door and window ventilation aging the bourbon.
-The many additions to this original production facility seem to demonstrate that the operation wasa adapted to more specialized purposes as the company and the industry evolved.
+The earliest design of the Stitzel Bros. warehouse additions to this original production facility seem to demonstrate that the operation was adapted to more specialized purposes as the company and the industry evolved.
 While earlier warehouses could rely on stacking barrels vertically inside aging warehouses, the need for increased production led distilleries to look for ways to more easily access barrels within the facility, to ensure even aging while holding ever larger quantities.